victorporof/Tilt/README.md

 export OSTYPE; make install;
 ```

-Or, to automatically compile everything, minify and also install:
+Or, to automatically minify everything, optimize and also install:

 ```
-./build all minify install
+./build all minify optimize install
 ```

 ## WebGL engine